 “I didn’t want to just stack credits by taking a bunch of undergraduate classes, even if some are related to accounting.
 I wanted to earn a degree that would truly further my education and career,” says Jonathan.
 “The MSA is a very strong program that prepares you for the CPA exam because the advanced courses really help you understand auditing, financial accounting and taxation on a whole new level.
 Plus, if you’re competing with equal candidates for the same job, having the MSA will help you stand out.”

-Jonathan could have completed a 150-credit hour bachelor’s degree, but he started the MSA during his undergraduate studies in the +1 Program, Jonathan was able to take graduate-level courses at an undergraduate tuition rate while also having flexibility to choose which accounting topics to pursue.
-“I have more flexibly to make the curriculum my own,” he says.
+Jonathan could have completed a 150-credit hour bachelor’s degree, but he started the +1 MSA immediately following his undergraduate studies.
+This gave him flexibility to choose which advanced accounting topics to pursue.
+“I have more flexibility in the +1 MSA to make the curriculum my own,” he says.

 Another advantage of the Kelley +1 MSA at IUPUI is its location.
-Students like Jonathan can work at companies just a few blocks away in downtown Indianapolis.
+Students like Jonathan can work at accounting firms and companies just a few blocks away from campus in downtown Indianapolis.
 In fact, Jonathan’s internship at Salesforce led to a full-time offer as a staff accountant, for which he applies in real time the lessons he’s learning in the MSA program.